What is a 4 season tent and is it worth getting one for your outdoor adventures?

 If you’re looking for a rule of thumb, here it is:

-A 4 season tent should be used when you want warmth and strength, protection from strong winds, blowing sand, and cold temperatures – basically, the ability to stand strong in extreme weather conditions.
+A tent for 4 seasons should be used when you want warmth and strength, protection from strong winds, blowing sand, and cold temperatures – basically, the ability to stand strong in extreme weather conditions.

 Whereas a 3 season tent is best used for camping in warmer months, since it has great venting options for increased air flow, and they have no problems standing up against average winds, rain, and even some light hail or cold weather either.